-- See a gastroenterologist or hepatologist who is a member of a multidisciplinary team.
-You can ask your GP to refer you.
+A person with a suspected liver cancer should be referred to a gastroenterologist or hepatologist who is a member of a relevant multidisciplinary team.

 What is liver cancer?

 Liver cancer is cancer that starts in the cells of the liver.
 The most common type of liver cancer is hepatocellular carcinoma (HCC).

 - chronic hepatitis C

 - cirrhosis of the liver due to any cause.

 What tests are needed?